CVRL/OpenSourceIrisRecognition/README.md

 - [x] [Python and C++ (IREX X) codes](methods/) are already included into iris encoding codes
 - [ ] Used in ND [IREX X](https://pages.nist.gov/IREX10/) submissions: `ndcvrl_002` (2025-05-12), `ndcvrl_001` (2024-11-19)

-The iris segmentation compises two models.
-The first model does a classical pixel-wise estimation of the iris mask marking those pixels, which correspond to the iris texture (that is, are not occluded by eyelids, eyelashes or various deformations such as deformed/dried cornea in case of post-mortem samples).
+The iris segmentation comprises two models.
+The first model does a classical pixel-wise estimation of the iris mask, marking those pixels that correspond to the iris texture (that is, are not occluded by eyelids, eyelashes or various deformations such as deformed/dried cornea in case of post-mortem samples).
 The segmentation model architecture is based on Unet++ with shared atrous residual blocks, and is illustrated below.
-The second model is a simple regressor estimating the circular approximations of the iris inner and outer iris boundaries.
+The second model is a simple regressor estimating the circular approximations of the inner and outer iris boundaries.

 <div style="text-align: center;">
 <img src="assets/nestedsharedatrousresunet.svg" alt="nestedsharedatrousresunet" width="800">
 </div>

-To train the pixel-wise  segmentation model, we utilized a set of iris images with their corresponding ground truth masks, sampled from a large corpus of publicly-available datasets: i) BioSec, ii) BATH, iii) ND-Iris-0405, iv) CASIA-V4-Iris-Interval, v) UBIRIS v2, vi) Warsaw-BioBase-Disease-Iris v2.1, and vii) Warsaw-BioBase-Post-Mortem-Iris v2.0.
+To train the pixel-wise  segmentation model, we utilized a set of iris images with their corresponding ground truth masks, sampled from a large corpus of publicly available datasets: i) BioSec, ii) BATH, iii) ND-Iris-0405, iv) CASIA-V4-Iris-Interval, v) UBIRIS v2, vi) Warsaw-BioBase-Disease-Iris v2.1, and vii) Warsaw-BioBase-Post-Mortem-Iris v2.0.

 To train the model estimating the circular approximations of the iris boundaries, we utilize the Open Eye Dataset (OpenEDS).
 We excluded images where the iris was significantly off-center, carried out Hough transform to get the ground truth pupil and iris circle parameters, and utilized these samples to train our circle parameter estimation model.